 A window similar to the one in the following illustration opens.
-The left-side panel contains the main menu.
-The top panel shows a real-time information-panel display of the GbE switch module.
-These items are described in detail in the Alteon OS 20.x Application Guide.
+The left-side pane contains the main menu.
+The top panel shows a real-time information-pane display of the GbE switch module.
+These items are described in detail in the Alteon OS 21.x Application Guide.